Law AS & A Level

 - Law and society (law acting as a way to control society)

-In addition, you will study a range of Human Rights laid down in both UK law and the European Convention of Human Rights, including Article 5 liberty & security of person, Article 6 fair trial, Article 8 privacy and family life (includes surveillance, the press, breaching official secrets etc.), Article 10 freedom of expression and Article 11 freedom of assembly and association.
+In addition, you will study a range of Human Rights laid down in both UK law and the European Convention of Human Rights, including Article 5: liberty (police powers), Article 6: fair trial, Article 8: privacy and family life (includes surveillance, the press, breaching official secrets etc.), Article 10: freedom of expression, and Article 11: freedom of assembly and association.

 Xtra Curricular Activities